The Tale of Despereaux: Book IV: Recalled to the Light

 Despereaux then goes to Hovis, the thread master.
 Hovis gives him an entire spool of red thread and a sewing needle to serve as a sword for his quest to the dungeons.
-On his way, he runs into Cook, who has grown so anxious from Pea's disappearance she has resorted to breaking the law and making soup.
+On his way, he runs into Cook, who has grown so anxious from Pea's disappearance that she has resorted to breaking the law and making soup.
 Instead of attacking Despereaux, she offers him some soup before seeing him off.
 Arriving at the dungeon, Despereaux loses the spool of thread when it leaves him at the top of the stairs.
 The spool of thread rolls to Botticelli Remorso, who smells soup, tears, flour, oil, and the blood of a mouse.
-Botticelli waits for Despereaux at the bottom of the dungeon stairs and when the small mouse arrives, Botticelli tricks Despereaux into thinking that he wants to help him save Princess Pea by leading him directly to her.
-Despereaux, knowing that there is nothing else he could do, trusts Botticelli Remorso and follows the rat to the princess.
+Botticelli tricks Despereaux into thinking that he wants to help him save Princess Pea by leading him directly to her.
+Despereaux trusts Botticelli and follows him to the princess.
 Other rats start following as well when they smell Despereaux and the soup he recently ate.
 Mig, meanwhile, learns that Roscuro tricked her into helping him kidnap Pea and that she will never be a princess.
-Roscuro plans for Pea to remain locked in the dungeons so that he can marvel over her brightly colored dress, but Despereaux arrives to save Pea, and Mig chops Roscuro's tail off with the knife to save the mouse after Roscuro blocked Despereaux's way.
-Despereaux threatens to kill Roscuro with the sewing needle, which causes Botticelli to howl with amused laughter at the thought of a mouse killing a rat.
+Roscuro plans for Pea to remain locked in the dungeons so that he can marvel over her brightly colored dress, but Despereaux arrives to save Pea, and Mig chops Roscuro's tail off.
+Despereaux threatens to kill Roscuro with the sewing needle, but Botticelli taunts him for believing a mouse is capable of killing a rat.
 Roscuro, catching a whiff of the soup left on Despereaux's whiskers, realizes he does not truly want to hurt anyone and begins crying.
-Pea offers that if Roscuro lets her go, she will treat him with some soup.
-Roscuro agrees.
-Botticelli is so disgusted by the happiness of all that is happening that he returns to the darkness with the other rats.
+Pea offers to treat Roscuro to soup if he frees her, to which Roscuro agrees.
+Botticelli, disgusted by the show of forgiveness and friendship between the two, returns to the darkness with the other rats.

 Despereaux and Pea become close friends.
-Roscuro is allowed access into the upstairs of the castle, and reunites Mig's father, a prisoner in the dungeons, with his daughter.
-Mig's father promises that he loves Mig and will never leave her.
-But before this, Roscuro, Mig, the King, Pea, and Despereaux all get together for soup, as Despereaux's friend Hovis, his parents, and his brother watch in amazement behind the scenes.
+Roscuro is allowed access to the upstairs of the castle, and reunites Mig with her father, a prisoner in the dungeons, who promises that he loves her and will never leave her again.
+Roscuro, Mig, the King, Pea, and Despereaux all get together for soup, as his parents, brother, and friends watch in amazement behind the scenes.